alphastar-avi/LLMChat/readme.md

-# Diary Chat Assistant
+# LLMChat

-A local LLM chat application that uses your diary as a knowledge base for context-aware conversations.
+A local LLM chat application and can also uses your Journal as a knowledge base for context-aware conversations.

 https://github.com/user-attachments/assets/671f6090-c43f-4b08-8303-8004e64c20bb